FIFA defends Suarez biting ban that many call excessive

 Further infuriating those who believe he has been unfairly treated by soccer's governing body, Suarez cannot do anything connected with soccer for four months, meaning he misses the start of English club Liverpool's 2014/15 campaign.

-FIFA Secretary General Jerome Valcke said Suarez's previous misdemeanours on the pitch had been taken into account.
+FIFA Secretary General Jerome Valcke said Suarez's previous misdemeanors on the pitch had been taken into account.
 The player was banned twice before for biting during club games.

 "If it's the first time, it's an incident.
 More than once, it is not any more an incident," Valcke told reporters.
 "That is why also the sanction, it has to be exemplary.